rhshi/rhshi.github.io/_pages/research.md

 author_profile: true
 ---

-My main research interest is in the mathematics of data science, particularly the algorithmic primitives that drive modern data science and machine learning tasks.
-This involves statistics, high-dimensional probability, algorithms, optimization and sampling, and some algebraic geometry.
+My main research interest is in the mathematical foundations of data science, particularly the algorithmic primitives that drive modern data science and machine learning tasks.
+This involves statistics, high-dimensional probability, algorithms, optimization and sampling, and some algebra.

 <!-- One of my main focuses right now is a study of various tensor problems.
 These include potential statistical-computational gaps in symmetric tensor decomposition, qualitatively studying [Comon's conjecture](https://arxiv.org/abs/1810.09338), and landscape analysis of ODECO tensor decomposition.
 These use ideas from property testing, algebraic geometry, statistics, and complexity theory. -->